obi1kenobi/cargo-semver-checks/README.md

 When the `--manifest-path` option is used to specify the subject package's `Cargo.toml` file, that's also the file from which configuration is loaded.
 If that CLI flag is not specified, `cargo-semver-checks` will by default attempt to find and use a `Cargo.toml` file that belongs to the current directory.

-If `cargo-semver-checks` is executed in a way that skips manifests entirely (such as the `--current-rustdoc` flag), it is currently not possible to configure lints.
+If `cargo-semver-checks` is executed in a way that skips reading the current manifest (such as with the `--current-rustdoc` flag), it is currently not possible to configure lints.
 Interest in, and progress toward resolving this limitation is tracked in [this issue](https://github.com/obi1kenobi/cargo-semver-checks/issues/827).

 ### Visual Design